alejandrobarrecheruiz/STAT-Midterm-Alejandro-Barreche/README.md

    - Numerical integration using `scipy.integrate.solve_ivp`

 3. **Parameter Estimation**
-   - Optimization using various SciPy solvers:
+   - Optimization using SciPy solvers:
-     - `least_squares`: For basic fitting
+     - `least_squares` for fitting the SIR model parameters
-     - `differential_evolution`: For global optimization
-     - `minimize`: For constrained optimization
+     - Optimization of β (infection rate) and γ (recovery rate)

 4. **Visualization**
-   - Time series plots
+   - Time series plots of actual vs. predicted cases
-   - Model fit comparisons
+   - Model fit visualization for each county
-   - Diagnostic visualizations

 ## Installation Guide